mathisbukowski/Arcade/doc/arcade/DynamicLibraryObject.md

     Get the library type from entryPointType function

     :material-keyboard-return: **Return**
-    :    Library type from entryPointType or the default type if the function doesn't exist
+    :    LibType Library type from entryPointType or the default type if the function doesn't exist

 ### getFunction<a name="getFunction"></a>